ephico2real2/cheatsheet/ldaps.readme.md

 ### Option A: Using GitBash on Windows Server (Recommended)

 1. Install GitBash on your Windows AD server if not already installed
-2. Transfer your certificate and private key files to the Windows server
+2. Transfer your certificate and private key files to the Windows server:
+   - Start an RDP session to your Windows AD server
+   - Drag and drop the certificate bundle and key files directly from your local machine to a folder on the server
+   - If the files came in a zipped folder, extract them after transfer
+   - Create a dedicated folder for certificate operations (e.g., C:\Certificates)
 3. Open GitBash terminal
 4. Navigate to the directory containing your certificate and key files
 5. Run the following OpenSSL command:

 ```
-openssl pkcs12 -in certificate.crt -inkey demo-app.key -export -out demo-app.pfx
+openssl pkcs12 -in certificate.crt -inkey demo-ldap.key -export -out demo-ldap.pfx
 ```

 6. You'll be prompted to create a password for the PFX file